 ENTADy logs in as an enterprise admin user.

 Verify that enterprise users’ private profile BODs are not visible to ENTADy in the list including those owned by ENTADy in the enterprise end user capacity.
-(Assertion #31)
+(Assertion #31) (Fail.
+Not sure whether this functionality is implemented correctly.)

 Verify that enterprise users’ shared profile BODs are visible to ENTADy in the list.
-(Assertion #32)
+(Assertion #32) (Pass)

 Verify that ENTADy can see and choose in the list PB5, PB8, PB10, and PB11 for copying.
-(Assertion #33)
+(Assertion #33) (Pass)

 Verify that ENTADy can see and choose in the list PB0, PB6, and PB7 for copying.
-(Assertion #34)
+(Assertion #34) (Pass)

 ENTADy transfers the ownership of PB9 to ENTU1and PB4 to ENTADX.

 Verify that ENTADy cannot see and choose PB9 for copying (it is ok to fail this b/c this is a known bug in the version given to JT).
-(Assertion #35)
+(Assertion #35) (Fail)

 Verify that ENTADy cannot see and choose PB4 for copying (it is ok to fail this b/c this is a known bug in the version given to JT).
-(Assertion #36)
+(Assertion #36) (Fail)

 ENTADy goes to the expression generation page.

 Verify that ENTADy cannot see and choose any enterprise users’ private profile BODs for generating an expression including those owned by ENTADy in the enterprise admin user’s capacity.
-(Assertion #37)
+(Assertion #37) (Fail.
+Not sure whether this functionality is implemented correctly.)

 Verify that ENTADy can see and choose enterprise tenant’s shared profile BODs for generating an expression.
-(Assertion #38)
+(Assertion #38) (Pass)

 Verify that ENTADy can see and choose PB5, PB8, PB10, and PB11 for generating an expression.
-(Assertion #39)
+(Assertion #39) (Pass)

 Verify that ENTADy can see and choose in the list PB0, PB6, and PB7 for generating an expression.
-(Assertion #40)
+(Assertion #40) (Pass)

 Verify that ENTADy cannot see and choose PB9 for generating an expression (it is ok to fail this b/c this is a known bug in the version given to JT).
-(Assertion #41)
+(Assertion #41) (Fail)

 Verify that ENTADy cannot see and choose PB4 for generating an expression (it is ok to fail this b/c this is a known bug in the version given to JT).
-(Assertion #42)
+(Assertion #42) (Fail)

 ENTADy logs out.